flarfnug/chatgpt2text/README.md

 Now with more interactivity, newly added dearai.php and the streamer.bot action/command to set the prompt from your Youtube live chat. point the subactions in the chatgpt-prompt action to the dearai.php script on your webserver, set the location of the local text file that streamer.bot writes the message out to and you're off to the races.
-You will still be able to use the webpage to create a prompt also if you do not want to use this.
+You will still be able to use the webpage to create a prompt if you do not want to use this.

 Customize to your preferences, but please note that I am not sure how secure this script is.
 It does not expose your API key simply by viewing the source, but please use at your own risk.

+You *must* set the file permission for the php scripts and text files on your webserver for this to work correctly.

 You *must* edit generate-response.php and enter your [OpenAI API key](https://platform.openai.com/account/api-keys) instead of the placeholder or this script will not work.
 Or set an environment variable on your webserver with the API key in it.

-You *must* also edit the Fetch URL action to point at your URL.
+You *must* also edit the Fetch URL sub-action/s to point at your URL.